appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/install-server/kubernetes.md

   ingressClassName: "nginx"

   # SSL/TLS certificate configuration for HTTPS
+  # You can create a secret with the certificate and key or directly enter them here.
   tlsWildcard:
     # Public certificate - Fullchain including leaf (app), intermediate and root SSL certificates
     cert: |